landaire/unfuck/README.md

 - Constant propagation across code objects.
 - No out-of-box support for remapped opcodes, although this could be done trivially.

+## Debugging

+It may be useful to try to figure out why

 ## greetz

 gabe_k, _yrp